The Singing Fool: Reception

-The Singing Fool solidified Jolson's position atop the movie world; not until Snow White and the Seven Dwarfs would any sound-era film be more financially successful than this audience-pleasing blend of sentiment and show biz.
+The Singing Fool solidified Jolson's position in the movie world; not until Snow White and the Seven Dwarfs would any sound-era film be more financially successful than this blend of sentiment and show biz.
 With a worldwide gross of $5.9 million, it would remain the most successful film in Warner Bros. history until the release of Sergeant York in 1941.

 According to Warner Bros records the film earned $3,821,000 domestically and $2,095,000 foreign.

 For the majority of movie audiences, The Singing Fool became their first experience with a talking film, since few movie theaters had been equipped with a sound system in 1927.
 The film's positive reception was also viewed as a signifier that sound films were here to stay.
 "Here is complete vindication for the advocates of sound pictures", wrote Film Daily.
 "The Singing Fool is the finest example of sound pictures made to date."
 Mordaunt Hall of The New York Times wrote that the dialogue was "a little halting" and that Dunn was "not convincing", but recognized that the main point of interest in the film was "not in its transparent narrative, but in Mr. Jolson's inimitable singing", and on that basis it was "capital entertainment."
 John Mosher of The New Yorker also recommended the film, writing, "Fortunately, throughout this picture one has Al Jolson's own songs to listen to, for the story has been contrived to exploit to the full his special talents.
 Whenever the action begins to slump and lag, Al has only to step forward and do his stuff, and the day is saved."
 One trade paper commentator stated that The Singing Fool "will be to talking pictures what The Birth of a Nation has been to silent pictures".

 For a time, the film also made Davey Lee, Jolson's 31/2 year old co-star, the most popular child star since Jackie Coogan.
 Lee was re-teamed with Jolson in Say It With Songs and starred in a few other films—including 1929's Sonny Boy—until his parents pulled him out of the movie business.

 The film is recognized by American Film Institute in these lists: